 1

-Open a terminal session to the NSP deployer VM.
+• Open a terminal session to the NSP deployer VM.

 2

 Log in as the root or NSP admin user.

 3

-Enter the following:
+J Enter the following:

 cd /opt/nsp/nsp-registry-release-ID/bin 4

 4

 Enter the following to update the certificate:

 ./nspregistryctl updatek3s-cert ↓

 The NSP updates the certificate and creates a new renewal schedule based on the current time.

-5 Enter the following to ensure that all pods are running after the certificate update: Note: The nsp deployer log file is /var/log/nspdeployerctl.log. kubectl get pods -A 4 The status of each pod is listed; the NSP cluster is operational when each pod STATUS value is The status of each pod is listed, the NSF cluster is operational when each pod STATOS value is
+5 Enter the following to ensure that all pods are running after the certificate update: Note: The nsp deployer log file is /var/log/nspdeployerctl.log. kubectl get pods -A 4 The status of each pod is listed; the NSP cluster is operational when each pod STATUS value is